4d/docs/website/translated_docs/es/API/IMAPTransporterClass.md

     | --------- | ----- | ----------------------------------------------------- |
     | IMAP all  | 1     | Seleccionar todos los mensajes del buzón seleccionado |

 The `keywords` parameter lets you pass an object with keyword values for specific flags to remove from `msgIDs`.
-Puede pasar cualquiera de las siguientes palabras claves:
+You can pass any of the following keywords:

 | Parámetros | Tipo     | Descripción                                         |
 | ---------- | -------- | --------------------------------------------------- |